QLoRa: Fine-Tune a Large Language Model on Your GPU

 Paging with unified memory: It relies on the NVIDIA Unified Memory feature and automatically handles page-to-page transfers between the CPU and GPU.
 It ensures error-free GPU processing, especially in situations where the GPU may run out of memory.

-All of these steps drastically reduce the memory requirements for fine-tuning, while performing almost on par with standard fine-tuning.
+All of these steps drastically reduce the memory consumption of fine-tuning, while performing almost on par with standard fine-tuning.

 All the following code can run on a free instance of Google Colab.
 You can try it using the notebook #2 that you will find here:

-GPU: The following demo works on a GPU with 12 Gb of VRAM, for a model with less than 20 billion parameters, e.g., GPT-J. For instance, I ran it with my RTX 3060 12 GB.
+GPU: It works on a GPU with 12 GB of VRAM, for a model with less than 20 billion parameters, e.g., GPT-J. For instance, I ran it with my RTX 3060 12 GB.
 If you have a bigger card with 24 GB of VRAM, you can do it with a 20 billion parameter model, e.g., GPT-NeoX-20b.

 The GPU cards with 24 GB are getting quite cheap, for instance, the PNY GeForce RTX 3090 24 GB, or if you have a bigger budget, the PNY GeForce RTX 4090 24GB is still affordable for a card of this size.